NishulDhakar/Uni-notes/README.md

-# Uni Notes — University Notes and previous year papers Platform
+# Uni Notes — University Notes & previous year papers Platform

 A fast, minimal, and structured web platform designed to help students access university notes, syllabus, and previous year papers with a clean and distraction-free reading experience.
 Built with Next.js 15, the platform uses MDX for content delivery, features a Notion-style interface, secure reading capabilities, and includes a comprehensive admin panel for managing academic content.